libjohn/rfun_flipped/outline.md

 1. Make a data folder

-2. Drag favorability.csv into the data folder
+2. Drag fav.csv into the data folder

 3. Make existing folder and RStudio project